 - User-level threads are generic, whereas the kernel-level threads are more specific to the concerned operating system.

 - In the case of the user level, the multithreading process can’t be implemented on multiprocessing, whereas kernel level can themselves be multithreaded.

 8. What do you mean by the lightweight process?

 This is the advanced Multithreading Interview Questions asked in an interview.
 The thread is also known as a lightweight process.
-It is basically a flow of information and its execution across the process code with respect to its own integrated programs.
+It is basically a flow of information and its execution across the process code concerning its own integrated programs.
 It improves performance by using parallelism.

 9. What do you mean by Livelock?

-When all the threads are in blocked state and execution is stopped due to resource unavailability then that situation is termed as livelock.
+When all the threads are in a blocked state and execution is stopped due to resource unavailability, then that situation is termed as livelock.

 10. Explain the pros and cons of multithreading?

 Find below the pros and cons of multithreading.